shyanukant/Squib/readme.md

-# Squib - A tweet application using Django, Javascript and Bootstrap
+# Squib - A tweet application using Django, Pure Javascript / React and Bootstrap

 - Site Map